Rekihyt/Sifu/README.md

 IsEq _ -> False

 # This function compares bools using Case, a function that takes a list of
-# tags and another arg and applies them against the arg until one matches.
+# entries and another arg and applies them against the arg until one matches.
-# The matches on the lhs of the tag are sub-matches, which are matched
+# The matches on the lhs of the entries are sub-matches, which are matched
 # recursively, then bind their computations to the variables `b1` and `b2`.
 # If either one doesn't match at least once, the parent match doesn't as
 # well.